Welcome to the world of sexual exploration! At Shopjo.com, we believe in the power of personal pleasure and...

 PG can be found in common products like brake fluid, anti-freeze, and paint solvents, and can also be found in some vaginal products and can be used as a thickening agent.
 It may affect the skins natural barrier and can irritate the mucosa and cause irritation or discomfort in some women.

 Nonoxynol-9 is a detergent that acts as a spermicide and is often found in condoms, lubricants and sex accessory cleaners.
 In clinical studies, it was also shown to help kill the HIV virus.
-One cavet remains is that it causes abrasions and micro lesions in the lining or mucosa of the vagina and may harm the protective rectal lining in the anus.
+One caveat remains is that it causes abrasions and micro lesions in the lining or mucosa of the vagina and may harm the protective rectal lining in the anus.
 As a result, it may increase chances of get AIDs and other sexually transmitted infections.

 Fragrances maybe quite toxic according to the cosmetic database.
-Synthetically created smells are typically a mixture of phlates, and other chemicals.
+Synthetically created smells are typically a mixture of phthalates, and other chemicals.
 Fragrances have been associated with irritation, redness, and other serious vaginal complaints.
 Fragrance ingredients may include diethyl phthalate and Galaxolide.